 It was the longest 30 minutes of my life.
 I headed to the lobby, wrapped in my fancy new coat, ten minutes early, just in case.
 I brought some reading material, just in case.
-I could do nothing but stare out the window at people getting out of taxis as my knees bounced.
+But I could do nothing more than stare out the window at people getting out of taxis as my knees bounced.

 Butterflies.
 Palm sweat.
 Sixteen long, sexually frustrating months.

 My phone dinged: "Here :)".

 Be calm, I demanded of myself, as I rose to my feet, and walked in an overly controlled fashion towards the taxi queue.

 A man got out of the back seat.
 Nope, too tall, my eyes kept scanning.
 Taxis sped past, blinding me with headlights.

 Then!
 There he was, fussing over luggage as he paid the driver.
 He was right -- he'd told me he'd revamped his wardrobe to take more pride in his appearance, and it looked sexy, and dignified.
 He'd also lost a lot of weight, but gained much of it back in muscle mass.
 That also flattered him.
 But he didn't need to go through all that effort -- not for me.
 He'd been perfect as I'd known him.